fiberplane/mcp-lite/examples/cloudflare-worker-kv-r2/README.md

 # mcp-lite with Cloudflare bindings

-This is an example of using mcp-lite with Cloudflare KV and R2, demonstrating:
+This is an example of using mcp-lite with Cloudflare KV.

-- **KV storage for tools**: Making calls to KV from within tool handlers
+The MCP server exposes get, put, and delete functionality for a KV instance, so that an MCP client can manage values in the KV store.
+The server requests a confirmation, via an elicitation, when the client attempts to delete a record.

+The example also uses two additional KV stores for session persistence and for client request handling (e.g., elicitations).

 - **Session persistence**: Using CloudflareKVSessionAdapter for session storage
 - **Client request handling**: Using CloudflareKVClientRequestAdapter for async request processing

-To make this work, we generate types for the Worker (`bun cf-typegen`), then import the bindings using:
+To make this work properly, we generate types for the Worker (`bun cf-typegen`), then import the KV bindings on the env _at the top level_ using:

 ```ts
 import { env } from "cloudflare:workers";